Simpson case launched victim’s sister on fight for justice

 LOS ANGELES (AP) - Ron Goldman was not just Kim Goldman’s big brother.
 He was her hero and protector, the guy who pulled a terrified teenager from a devastating car wreck 34 years ago and rode to the hospital in the ambulance with her.
 The person every guy had to go through if they wanted to ask her on a date.

 When O.J.
-Simpson, was acquitted of stabbing to death Ron Goldman and Simpson’s ex-wife, Nicole Brown Simpson, in one of Los Angeles’ most exclusive neighborhoods on June 12, 1994, Kim Goldman was devastated.
-As the verdict was read following one of the most divisive criminal cases in U.S. history, cameras in the courtroom caught her sobbing uncontrollably.
+Simpson was acquitted of stabbing to death Ron Goldman and Simpson’s ex-wife, Nicole Brown Simpson, in one of Los Angeles’ most exclusive neighborhoods on June 12, 1994 , Kim Goldman was devastated.
+As the verdict was read following one of the most divisive criminal cases in U.S. history , cameras in the courtroom caught her sobbing uncontrollably.

 Twenty-five years later, she has turned the agony of that moment into a lifetime of helping troubled teens and aiding crime victims’ rights groups while also pursuing the life of a suburban single mom who, at the moment, is teaching her 15-year-old son, Sam, to drive.